practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 format of channel names would need to be done via logical validations rather than syntactic rules.

-The key realization here is that the concepts we're expressing when we encode something in one syntax or another have meaning beyond the raw data that they represent.
-In the IRC protocol a 'channel' is a defined concept at the symbolic level, with a specific meaning to it.
-When we represent it using a Ruby string, we can only approximate the concept by starting with a more general structure and then applying logical rules to it to make it a more faithful representation of a concept it cannot directly express.
-This is not unlike translating a word from one spoken language to another which doesn't have a precisely equivalent concept.
+The key insight here is that the concepts we're expressing when we encode something in one syntax or another have meaning beyond their raw data contents.
+In the IRC protocol a channel is a defined concept at the symbolic level, with a specific meaning to it.
+When we encode a channel name as a Ruby string, we can only approximate the concept by starting with a more general structure and then applying logical rules to it to make it a more faithful representation of a concept it cannot directly express.
+This is not unlike translating a word from one spoken language to another which cannot express the same exact concept using a single word.

 ## Every expressive syntax has at least a few corner cases